-The theater itself is integrated into this continuous narrative, linked visually to the foyer through a series of transparent full-height glass partitions.
-Long LED light strips beckon theatergoers toward the stage, tracing a space of movement that envelopes the audience.
-Beneath the suspended light array, the intense raspberry-pink of the seats and floor offers a saturated luxuriousness, creating a dynamic, charged atmosphere.
-A single silver seat, “Billy’s Chair,” marks the place Wilder himself would traditionally sit during screenings.
-As visitors emerge from the theater, the mural of Sunset Boulevard opens before them in its entirety, the panoramic narrative extending with them as they continue on into the Museum or out into the city.
+The theater itself is linked visually to the lobby through a series of full-height glass partitions that maintain spatial continuity between the two.
+Long LED light strips trace the path toward the stage, defining a zone of movement that envelops the audience.
+Beneath the suspended light array, raspberry-pink seats and flooring establish a saturated interior environment.
+A single silver seat—Billy’s Chair—marks the place Billy Wilder traditionally sat during screenings.
+As visitors exit the theater, the Sunset Boulevard mural opens before them in its entirety, drawing them back into the lobby and onward into the museum or out to the city beyond.

 LOCATION / Los Angeles, California